pdowler/cdp/cred/README.md

 The `cred` account owns and manages (create, alter, drop) inventory database objects and manages all the content (insert, update, delete).
-The database is specified in the JDBC URL and the schema name is specified in the minoc.properties (below).
+The database is specified in the JDBC URL and the schema name is specified in the cred.properties (below).
 Failure to connect or initialize the database will show up in logs and in the VOSI-availability output.

 See <a href="https://github.com/opencadc/docker-base/tree/master/cadc-tomcat">cadc-tomcat</a>